seek-oss/capsize/.changeset/pink-plants-develop.md

 xWidthAvg: Add `subset` support for non-latin character sets

-Previously the `xWidthAvg` metric was calculated based on the character frequency as measured from English text only — meaning languages that use a different unicode subset range, e.g. Thai, the `xWidthAvg` metric would be incorrect.
+Previously the `xWidthAvg` metric was calculated based on the character frequency as measured from English text only.
+This resulted in the `xWidthAvg` metric being incorrect for languages that use a different unicode subset range, e.g. Thai.

 Supporting Thai now enables adding support for other unicode ranges in the future.